Enabling Neighbourhoods and Communities Fund

 - Confirm any potential profits are used to benefit the local community and/or other charitable purposes.

-Groups who were established to help meet the needs of their neighbourhood during the pandemic are eligible, as long as they meet other criteria.
+Groups or organisations who were established to help meet the needs of their neighbourhood or community during the pandemic can apply if your purpose and activities fit with other criteria.

 Who can’t apply?

-- Groups that are currently in receipt of Scottish Government Coronavirus Recovery and/or Emergency funding.
+- Groups or organisations that are currently in receipt of Scottish Government Coronavirus Recovery and/or Emergency funding.
 This includes Community Recovery Fund and Adapt and Thrive.